 I’ve compiled a list of what I think are some of the best books about the American Revolution.
 The books mentioned in the list are some of the best-selling books on the topic and all have either a four or five star rating on sites like Amazon, Goodreads and etc.

 I have also used many of these books in my research for this website and can personally recommend them as some of the best books on the American Revolution:

-Published in 2013, this book by Nathaniel Philbrick explores the role of Boston and the Battle of Bunker Hill and the events that led up to it, starting with the Boston Tea Party.
+Published in 2013, this book by Nathaniel Philbrick explores the role of Boston and the Battle of Bunker Hill in the American Revolution.

 Nathaniel Philbrick is an author who has written numerous books about American history including Mayflower: A Story of Courage, Community, and War; In the Heart of the Sea: The Tragedy of the Whaleship Essex; and Sea of Glory: America’s Voyage of Discovery.